open-gpdb/gpdb/gpdb-doc/markdown/install_guide/validate.html.md

 ### <a id="jj161569"></a>To run the disk and stream tests

-1. Log in on the coordinator host as the `gpadmin` user.
+1. Log in on the master host as the `gpadmin` user.
 2. Source the `greenplum_path.sh` path file from your Greenplum installation.
 For example:

     ```
     $ source /usr/local/greenplum-db/greenplum_path.sh
     ```

 3. Create a host file named `hostfile_gpcheckperf` that has one host name per segment host.
-Do not include the coordinator host.
+Do not include the master host.
 For example:

     ```
     sdw1